guifcoelho/RKO/README.md

 RKO version 1.0
 [1] Chaves, A.A.
 (2023)
 RKO
-Available here in technical report form (as soon).
+Available here in technical report form (as soon as possible).

 ## Scope

 This code has been designed to solve the Traveling Salesman Problem (TSP).
-Users need to configure only Problem.cpp file to solve other problem.
+To solve other problems, users need to configure only the Problem.cpp file.

 ## Running the algorithm

 * Enter the Program directory: `cd Program`
 * Run the make command: `make`
-* Run the RKO: `./runTest testScenario.csv K`, k is the number of metatheuristic used to solve the TSP
+* Run the RKO: `./runTest testScenario.csv K`, k is the number of metaheuristics used to solve the TSP

-* Or compile via terminal: `g++ -std=c++11 -o runTest BRKGA_QL.cpp Problem.cpp -O3 -openmp` (or -fopenmp if Linux)
+* Or compile via terminal: `g++ -std=c++11 -o runTest BRKGA_QL.cpp Problem.cpp -O3 -fopenmp`

 ## Code structure